Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Logistics Transportation Systems: Interdisciplinary, Multimodal Analysis provides a comprehensive source on the concepts and problem-solving techniques researchers and logistics professionals need to manage this continued expansion that is expected to reach an estimated 25 billion tons in the US alone by 2045.
+Logistics Transportation Systems provides a comprehensive source on the concepts and problem-solving techniques researchers and logistics professionals need to manage this continued expansion that is expected to reach an estimated 25 billion tons in the US alone by 2045.
 The book compiles multiple topics on transportation logistics systems from both qualitative and quantitative perspectives, providing detailed examples of real-world logistics workflows.
 It provides an ample understanding of logistics transportation systems, including basic concepts, in-depth modeling analysis, and network analysis for researchers and practitioners.
 In addition, it covers policy issues related to transportation logistics, such as security, rules and regulations, and military transport.

 - Provides clear, real-world examples of logistics systems solutions for multiple transportation modes, including seaports, rail, barge, road, pipelines and airports